Banner

 Overcoming the Drawbacks of Traditional Process Management Software

-Manfred Reichert, Institute of Databases and Information Systems, Ulm University, Germany
+Manfred Reichert, Ulm University, Germany

 Blockchains and Enterprise Modeling: Opportunities and Challenges